thicKar1/POWERBI-SQL-PYTHON-Marketing-Analytics-Project/README.md

-# Using POWERBI and Python to to analyze engagement and conversion rates for online retail
+# Using POWERBI and Python to to analyze engagement and conversion rates for online retail.

 This project solves a business problem related to engagement and conversion rates for an online retail business.